AAC&U Style Guide

 Use "reverse italics"—regular, roman font—for text that would normally be italicized but appears within italicized text (CMS 8.173).

 Diversity Digest is published by the Association of American Colleges and Universities.

 "The 'trailing slash' (/), the last character in a URL pointing to a directory, is part of the URL.
 Other punctuation marks that follow a URL or other such identifier will readily be perceived as belonging to the surrounding text."

-Text citations "are usually placed just before a mark of punctuation" (CMS 15.24)—often in the middle of the sentence, following the author's name or a description of the work.
-Text citations for block quotes follow after the closing punctuation.
+Text citations "are usually placed just before a mark of punctuation" (CMS 15.25)—often in the middle of the sentence, following the author's name or a description of the work.
+Text citations for block quotes follow the closing punctuation (CMS 15.26).

 Citations need only include reference information that is not already included in the sentence.